python-cffi/cffi/doc/source/index.rst

 returns the address of that field in the structure.
 The returned pointer is only valid as long as the original object is.  *New in version 0.4.*

 .. "versionadded:: 0.4" --- inlined in the previous paragraph

-``ffi.inspecttype(ctype)``: half-internal API.
-Returns a tuple whose first item is a string describing the kind of ``ctype``, and whose remaining items give a full deconstruction of the type.
-(Note that in the future the returned tuples may grow new items, as needed to represent new details of the type.)  *New in version 0.4.*

-.. "versionadded:: 0.4" --- inlined in the previous paragraph